Govcraft/acton-ern/README.md

   `eid:acton-internal:hr:company123:root/departmentA/team1`

-  This Ein identifies an actor representing Team 1, which is part of Department A under the HR service, managed by account `company123`.
+  This ERN (Entity Resource Name) identifies an actor representing Team 1, which is part of Department A under the HR service, managed by account `company123`.

   #### IoT Device in a Network Topology

   `eid:acton-external:iot:vendor456:root/region1/building5/floor3/device42`

-  This Ein points to Device 42 located on Floor 3 of Building 5 in Region 1, managed by IoT services for the vendor account `vendor456`.
+  This ERN (Entity Resource Name) points to Device 42 located on Floor 3 of Building 5 in Region 1, managed by IoT services for the vendor account `vendor456`.

   ## Crate Features

   ### Path Construction

-  When adding new actors to the system, construct their Ein by appending to the parent's Ein path, ensuring each actor’s Ein accurately reflects their position within the hierarchy.
+  When adding new actors to the system, construct their ERN (Entity Resource Name) by appending to the parent's ERN (Entity Resource Name) path, ensuring each actor’s ERN (Entity Resource Name) accurately reflects their position within the hierarchy.

   ### Dynamic Tree Manipulation

-  If an actor is moved within the hierarchy, update their Ein—and potentially those of all descendants—to reflect the new path.
+  If an actor is moved within the hierarchy, update their ERN (Entity Resource Name)—and potentially those of all descendants—to reflect the new path.
 This keeps the identification consistent and meaningful.

   ### Resource Management